Genetic Engineering for Noobs

 |It's a smooth and speedy animation, featuring zooms, transformations, explosions...
 Groovy!|

 |Nice musics, excellent effects.
 Futuristic at will, the sounds are fine all along the game.|

 |A bit too short, as for a majority of Beat them Up, but the difficulty is perfectly set and the cooperative play still a great thing.|

 |MN packs a fun combo system and a decent range of moves.
 Anyway, there's only one throw, no weapons to use nor material to crush in the whole game.
 Fact remains that controls and fluidity are awesome, as well as the pleasure of punching!|

 |One of the best Neo Geo's Beat them Up, packing a nice realization and a good gameplay.
 Players can come back to it, even when cleared, with great pleasure.|

 VALUE FOR MONEY (2011)

-About 80 euros for any version of the game, a little bit expensive considering the life it offers.
+About eighty euros for any version, it's a little bit expensive considering the life of Mut'Nat.
 Anyway, good BTU are not legion on the Neo Geo: I can see only Sengoku and Robo Army that could stand as a good alternative choice, for alsmot the same price.